mindsdb/mindsdb-docs-old/mindsdb-docs/docs/installation/macos.md

 ## Install using Anaconda

-You will need [Anaconda](https://www.anaconda.com/products/individual) or [Conda](https://conda.io/projects/conda/en/latest/index.html) installed and a Python 64bit version.
+You will need <a href="https://www.anaconda.com/products/individual" target="_blank">Anaconda</a> or <a href="https://conda.io/projects/conda/en/latest/index.html" target="_blank">Conda</a> installed and a Python 64bit version.
 Then open the Anaconda prompt and:

 1. Create a new virtual environment and install mindsdb: